 I was born and raised on the Big Island of Hawai’i.
-Growing up in Hawai’i allowed me to gain a first-hand appreciation for our beaches, waters, forests, mountains, our ‘āina.
-I found a passion for landscape photography in high school and have pursued all sorts of photography since then.
-Now I specialize in landscape and timelapse photography.
-I recently graduated from the University of Hawai’i at Hilo with a Bachelor of Business Administration degree and moved to Nebraska for work.
+Growing up in Hawai’i allowed me to gain a first-hand appreciation for our waters, forests, mountains, our ‘āina.
+I found a passion for landscape photography in high school and have had the opportunities to explore our islands and beyond.
+I graduated from the University of Hawai’i at Hilo with a business degree and currently reside in Tacoma, WA.

 What equipment do I use?